Mingding Doctrine

 Adjusting Theory in Practice

-Facing the Unknown and the Church's Positioning with Candor
+Facing the Unknown and the Church's Positioning

-1. When stumped by a question, we should not feel embarrassed, but should frankly admit that we do not understand, then go and figure it out and come back to inform.
+1. When stumped by a question, we should not feel embarrassed, but frankly admit that we do not understand, then go and figure it out and come back to inform.

 2. The church is a research and training institution (even referred to as a "company"), whose core goal is to train people to have the image of God.